foo-dogsquared/automate-md/CONTRIBUTING.md

 For issuing feature requests or enhancements, prepend with a `[FEATURE]` prefix:
 `[FEATURE] Make post configuration configurable`

+The feature or enhancement request does not have to be about the program itself.
+It can be also be about the documentation, style guides, anything beneficial for the quality of the project.

-Similar to issuing bugs, make sure to include as much discussable details as possible: how this particular enhancement or feature enhance the program overall, how will this make the program easier to use, etc.
+Similar to issuing bugs, make sure to include as much discussable details as possible: how this particular enhancement or feature enhance the project overall, how will this make the program easier to use, etc.

 ## Code
 If you want to contribute through code, just do the following: